ftchvs/Deep-Research/README.md

 ## Overview

-This repository is a curated collection of in-depth research documents created with the assistance of advanced AI tools.
-It showcases the application of AI in generating comprehensive research across various subjects, demonstrating the potential of AI to augment the research process.
+Deep Research is a repository showcasing in-depth research conducted using advanced AI tools such as Gemini and GPT.
+While the insights are comprehensive, please note that the content may contain inaccuracies or limitations inherent to generative AI.

 ## Target Audience